Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Nearest Neighbor Co-kriging Gaussian Process

-To overcome the computational issue, we introduce new evaluations of the latent process $w_{t}(\cdot)$ for each level.
-The new evaluations of $w_{t}(\cdot)$ are done in such a way that the reference set of level $t$ is nested to the reference set of level $t+1$.
-Choosing the reference set in a fully nested structure can factorize the likelihood and the posterior into $T$ conditional independent parts.
-Moreover, each of the conditional independent parts of the factorized likelihood has a diagonal covariance matrix similar to NNGP.
+To overcome the computational issue, we introduce new evaluations of the spatial process $w_{t}(\cdot)$ for each level.
+The new evaluations of $w_{t}(\cdot)$ are done in such a way that the reference set of level $t$ is nested within the reference set of level $t+1$.
+Choosing this fully nested structure allows the likelihood and the posterior to be factorized into $T$ conditionally independent parts.
+Moreover, each of the conditionally independent parts of the factorized likelihood has a diagonal covariance matrix similar to NNGP.
 We call this new computationally efficient procedure the Nearest Neighbor Co-kriging Gaussian Process (NNCGP).
-The NNCGP utilizes the computational advantages of both the auto-regressive co-krigin model as well as the NNGP.
-The proposed NNCGP is a well-defined process derived from a parent Co-kriging Gaussian process.
+NNCGP utilizes the computational advantages of both the auto-regressive co-kriging model and the NNGP.
+The proposed NNCGP is a well-defined process derived from a parent co-kriging Gaussian process.
 For any fidelity level $t$ and finite set $V\in D$, $\tilde{p}(w_{t,V})$ is the density of the realizations of a Gaussian process over $V$.